RedPitaya/HAMlab-doc/HAMlab/source/quickStart/start.rst

 Troubleshooting
 ###############

-In case ob sd card failiure new HAMlab OS memory card will have to be prepaired.
+HAMlabs equivalent for geting your sistem back into factory setings is preparing new sd card.
+This should be done in case ob sd card failiure, in taht situation new HAMlab OS memory card will have to be prepaired.
+Please folow this steps:

- 1) power off HAMlab
+ 1) Power off HAMlab
  2) remove sd card from HAMlab
  3) insert sd cart into computer
  4) folow new :ref:`sdcard` guide to create new sd card with HAMlab OS

- 5) insert sd cart into HAMlab and power it on
+In case that new sd card does not behave as expected please use new sd card, size should be at least 4 Gb and it should be specified as class 10.